Brightspace ePortfolio vs. Mahara

 On the top of the ePortfolio landing page, you will see four tabs - 'ePortfolio', 'My Items', 'Explore', and 'Sharing Groups'.

-- This text field provides students (or yourself) with a quick way of adding a reflection.
+- This text field provides you or students with a quick way of adding a reflection.
 You can enter text, as well as add tags, files and links.

 - This is the list of all ePortfolio items you created as well as all ePortfolio items shared with you.

-- This area allows you and your students to quickly start building new presentations or collections, as well as add other items, such as web documents, form responses, course results and learning objectives.
+- This area allows you and your students to quickly start building new presentations or collections, as well as add other items, such as web documents, form responses and course results.

 - This area will show any unread invitations to see, comment on or assess items other users have shared with you.

-- These buttons allow you to add different types of artefacts (reflections, links, files, web documents, form responses, course results and learning objects) as well as create new presentations or collections and perform other actions such as adding items to a presentation or collection, associating learning objectives with items, delete items, or import/export pages or items.
+- These buttons allow you or your students to add different types of artefacts (reflections, links, files, web documents, form responses and course results) as well as create new presentations or collections and perform other actions such as adding items to a presentation or collection, delete items, or import/export pages or items.

-- This feature lets you sort results by modification date (oldest or newest) or by alphabet.
+- This feature lets you sort results by modification date (oldest or newest first) or by alphabet.

 - Here you can filter items you see below by the various different types of ePortfolio items that exist.

-- Here you can filter items you see below by 'shared' or 'unschared'.
+- Here you can filter items you see below by 'shared' or 'unshared'.

 - This is a list of your personal ePortfolio items.